Hiring Advertisement

 Our Values include Truth, Fairness, Courage and Service.

 The goal of the Patrol Bureau is to address community problems and assure a safe community environment through random, directed and routine patrols.
 As the most visible and largest bureau of the police bureau, the Patrol Bureau provides the first response to emergency and non-emergency incidents.
 Patrol personnel proactively address community problems, use various specialized units with special training and deliver police services to city residents.
-A total of 18 officers make up the patrol bureau which is led by Lieutenant Holloway, as well as four Sergeants.
+A total of 18 officers make up the patrol bureau which is led by Lieutenant Larsen, as well as four Sergeants.
 Patrol Officers are scheduled to provide 24 hour coverage.
 Many extra duty assignments in the Patrol Bureau include a Motor Unit, Special Response Team (SRT), Field Training Officer, and School Resource Officer (SRO).
 As with any bureau, the Patrol Bureau is the backbone of the agency, with most of the bureau's resources being put into this bureau.

 The School Resource Officer (SRO) position is an integral part of the Mountain Home Police Department and of the community.
 They are responsible for monitoring the schools, providing community outreach to the youth of the city and interacting with the children to keep them safe and informed.
 SRO Don Allen focuses his SRO duties at the high school and also assists the city's elementary schools when necessary.
 Our SRO can often be found assisting with many, if not all, of the school's larger functions, such as dances, sporting events and special events.

 Under the command of Lieutenant Larsen, detectives are assigned to follow up on all major crimes.
 The members of the Criminal Investigations Division (CID) are responsible for investigating serious crimes against persons and property, to include: murder, assault, sex abuse, child abuse, rape, burglary, major theft, fraud and computer crimes.
 They provide investigative support, as well as develop and share intelligence information within the department, and with outside law enforcement agencies to ensure the effective and efficient follow up of all major crimes that require investigative personnel and resources.
 You can report a crime and remain anonymous by visiting the Silent Witness Link.
-If you would like to file a complaint against an officer, please click here.
+Please use login email mhed@mountain-home.us and password Mountainhome24 if you wish to remain anonymous.
+This is only for reporting crimes, public record requests submitted under this profile will not be honored.

 The Records Division of the Support Services Bureau falls under the command of Amy Pearson.
 The Records Division is responsible for handling all record requests, background checks, fingerprinting, general questions and accident reports.
 Records Request Form